 Students with visual impairments may qualify for alternative formats of their textbooks.
 SDS will coordinate with the student and the publisher to acquire these materials.
 Many publishers require proof of purchase before they release a PDF or audio version of a textbook.
 Requests for audiobooks and PDF textbooks need to be received as early as possible to allow time for publishers to create the files.
 This process takes several weeks if not months.

-This list of accommodations is not finite.
+Note: This list of accommodations is not finite.
 Students and faculty are encouraged to discuss their specific course and needs with SDS so that more specific accommodations can be crafted to provide more equitable access.